fourstix/-Elfos-SPI-OLED-Drivers/README.md

   * reversed.asm - Demo program to draw lines in a reversed pattern (black on white) on the display screen.
   * snowflakes.asm - Demo program to draw falling snowflake bitmaps on the display screen.
   * charset.asm - Demo program to draw the printable ASCII character set on the display screen.
-  * helloworld.asm - Demo program to draw the classic greeting on the display screen.
+  * helloworld.asm - Demo program to draw the classic greeting and a response on the display screen.
   * textbg.asm - Demo program to draw text with normal, inverse and overlay options on the display screen.
   * direct.asm - Demo program to directly write pattern bytes to the display.
-  * align.asm - Demo program to draw lines, rectangles and inverset text to show pixel alignment.
+  * align.asm - Demo program to draw lines, rectangles and inverse text to show pixel alignment.
+  * tao - Demo program to draw a yin yang symbol on the display.
+  * triangles - Demo program to draw a set of triangles on the display.
   * build.bat - Windows batch file to assemble and link the sh1106 programs.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete assembled binaries and their associated files.
 * **/bin/demo/**  -- Binary files for OLED display driver demo programs.